-Bladder cancer is treated in our Urologic Cancer Program within the Upstate Cancer Center.
+Bladder cancer is treated in our Bladder Cancer Program within the Upstate Cancer Center.

 For more information or answers to your questions about our Cancer Care, please call 315 464-HOPE (4673) to speak with an Upstate Cancer Center representative.